rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_web_on_server.rst

 * Check visually the result.
 Go at ``http://<this.machine>/gfzreport/annual`` and check that there is the button corresponding to the newly created report.
-Then click on that button and check the report template (e.g., all pdfs figures are correctly in the grid, the station map and table correctly display the stations, and so on).
-You should not need to :ref:`restartserver`.
-However, if something is wrong, restart the server and check again in the browser before reporting the error.
+Then click on that button and check the HTML page.
+You should not need to :ref:`restartserver` or refresh the browser cache, but consider doing that before fixing or reporting an issue.

-* If there are users who need to edit the report and do not have authorization, remember to :ref:`modifydbusers`,
+* If there are users who need to edit the report and do not have authorization, remember to :ref:`modifydbusers`

-.. [#wcrd] As specified in the terminal help, the options ``-p`` and ``-i`` accept wildcards.
-   Note however that UNIX expands wildcards into the list of matching files before calling our program, and this breaks the program functionality.
-Solution:
-   Escape wildcards with backslash, or avoid wildcards at all

 .. _modifydbusers: